vani502/catalog-application/README.md

 * Type **python lotsofitems.py** to populate the database
 * Type **python project.py** to run the Flask web server
 * In your browser visit **http://localhost:5000** to view the catalog application.
 You should be able to view a public version of the catalog.
 When logged in you can add, edit, and delete items you create.

-## Running the Restaurant Menu App
-Once it is up and running, type **vagrant ssh**.
-This will log your terminal into the virtual machine, and you'll get a Linux shell prompt.
-When you want to log out, type **exit** at the shell prompt.
-To turn the virtual machine off (without deleting anything), type **vagrant halt**.
-If you do this, you'll need to run **vagrant up** again before you can log into it.